 - a piece of math that you’ve learned recently.
 Something that you could share briefly—not a whole lecture!
 Just enough to give a flavor.

 In the reminder email, we’ll also mention a broad topic along with some related questions that you can use as an additional conversation starters during your chat.
-Here are the topics for the weeks:
+Here are the topics for the weeks for the semester cohort (the quarter cohort is shorter):

 Week 1: Classes and comps/quals/prelims